MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 # Use annotations with Dynamics 365 Guides

-Annotations are useful for pointing out different parts of your space, including parts that might be difficult or dangerous to reach.
+Annotations are useful for pointing out different parts of your space, including parts that might be difficult to reach.
 All call participants can see each other's additions, and can make their own annotations.
 Once an annotation is placed, it remains anchored in your space until the person who placed the annotation deletes it or leaves the call.

 If you're using Dynamics 365 Guides and you're on a call with another person or group, you can annotate in your environment in different ways.
 The primary way to use annotations is through Microsoft Teams.